QSong-github/AlzCLIP/README.md

 AlzCLIP is a contrastive learning-based framework designed to integrate genetic variants (SNPs) and brain imaging features into a shared representation space for Alzheimer's disease (AD) prediction.
 By combining contrastive pretraining with a voting-based ensemble classifier, AlzCLIP enables robust multi-modal disease prediction and provides insights into genotype–phenotype interactions.

+### Key Features
+Two-Stage Learning
+- Stage 1: Contrastive pretraining for cross-modal representation learning
+- Stage 2: Supervised fine-tuning for Alzheimer's classification

+Flexible Multimodal Inference
+- Combined Mode: SNP + MRI for maximum accuracy
+- SNP-Only Mode: When genetic data is available but MRI is not
+- MRI-Only Mode: When imaging data is available but genetic data is not

 ## Table of Contents
 - [Background](#background)